rdicharry/mean-angular-2/README.md

 # MeanAngular2

-This project is a simple demo app that allows the user to imput two locations and uses the Google Maps API to find the distance and driving time between the two points.
+This project is a simple demo app that allows the user to input two locations and uses the Google Maps API to find the distance and driving time between the two points.

 This project was generated in part with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.